emplodeai/Emplode/README.md

 <br>

-**Emplode** Agent performs actions on your system by executing code locally, It can also serve as an agentic framework for your disposable sandbox projects.
+**Emplode** performs actions on your system by executing code locally.
 You can chat with Emplode in your terminal by running `emplode` after installing.

 This provides a natural-language interface to your system's general-purpose capabilities: